krrishdholakia/python-sdk/.github/CONTRIBUTING.md

 ## Deployment

-To deploy a new version of this SDK, first open a PR with your chages, then:
+To deploy a new version of this SDK, first open a PR with your changes, then:

-1. Bump the version number in `pyproject.toml` and `airplane/__init__.py`
+1. Bump the version number in `pyproject.toml` and `airplane/_version.py`
 2. Merge your changes to `main`
 3. Run the following off of `main` to build and publish to PyPI using your PyPI account (if necessary, request for access to the airplanesdk PyPI project first from an existing owner):